stens0n/stens0n/README.md

 <p align="center"><a href="https://anthonystenson.com/"><img width="80%" src="./img/mario.gif" /></a></p>

+Hi There!
 My name is Anthony, and I am a self-taught web developer with a strong focus on Front End Developmet.

-I have always been passionate about technology and the endless possibilities it brings, and that passion drove me to start teaching myself web development.
-Through dedication and hard work, I have honed my skills and become proficient in React and Tailwind, two powerful tools that allow me to build dynamic and visually appealing websites.
+I have always been passionate about technology and the endless possibilities it brings, and that passion drove me to start teaching myself to code.
+Through dedication and hard work, I've honed my skills and become proficient in React and Tailwind, two powerful tools that allow me to build dynamic and visually appealing websites.

 As a self-taught developer, I have a unique perspective and approach to problem-solving.
 I am not afraid to take on challenges and I am always eager to learn and improve my skills.